xcore/sc_usb_device/app_bulk_example/doc_quickstart/quickstart.rst

 Next Steps
 ++++++++++

    #.
-Take a look at the other USB example application TBD
+Take a look at the USB HID Mouse example application.